mgarin/weblaf/CONTRIBUTING.md

 - Use [GitHub markdown](https://guides.github.com/features/mastering-markdown/) for the article content
 - Specify which WebLaF version this article is written for & modules necessary

 Once you're done writing it - you can [open an issue](https://github.com/mgarin/weblaf/issues/new) with the article content.
-I will review it, make adjustments if necessary and will post it in the [project wiki](https://github.com/mgarin/weblaf/wiki).
+I will review it, make adjustments if necessary and will add it to the [project wiki](https://github.com/mgarin/weblaf/wiki) section.

 Pull Requests